dudesparsh/MarketMentor/README.md

 Currently it suggests, the mutual funds from curated database.
 Can be extended further to include funds of anay  choice.

+Integrated with it, we have Stock Analyzer, a financial tool designed to assist users in evaluating stocks based on various performance metrics.
+This fully automated system utilizes advanced algorithms to analyze stock data, including price trends, volatility, and market indicators.
+The insights are presented through an intuitive chat interface, enabling users to understand which stocks to consider for investment and the rationale behind these recommendations.

+For all the Indicators and Analysis, backend is connected with Yahoo Finance API for real-time data fetching.

 ## Features
 - **Fund Recommendations**: Get personalized mutual fund suggestions based on user-defined parameters.
 - **Stock Analysis**: Analyze any stock in the market using financial indicators.